Topology

 The P2P topology file specifies how to obtain the root peers.

-• The term local roots refers to a group of peer nodes with which a node will aim to maintain a specific number of active, or 'hot' connections.
-These hot connections are those that play an active role in the consensus algorithm.
+The term local roots refers to a group of peer nodes with which a node will aim to maintain a specific number of active or 'hot' connections.
+These hot connections play an active role in the consensus algorithm.
 Conversely, 'warm' connections refer to those not yet actively participating in the consensus algorithm.
-Local roots should comprise local relays or a local block-producing node, and any other peers that the node needs to maintain a connection with.
+Local roots should comprise local relays, a local block-producing node, and any other peers with which the node needs to maintain a connection.
 These connections are typically kept private.

-The node does not guarantee a connection with every public root, unlike local ones.
+Unlike local ones, the node does not guarantee a connection with every public root.
 However, by being present in the set, it gets an opportunity to establish an outbound connection with that peer.

 A minimal version of this file looks like this: